matthamil/state-helpers/README.md

 ## [atKey](src/utils/atKey.ts)

 Perform a transformation on a value in an object at a given key.
 If the given key does not exist, the original object is returned.
+All of the helpers use this internally.
+Use this function to create your own helper to immutably update an object property.

 ```js
 const state = {